All Articles

 Have you ever considered what you would do if you were diagnosed with a chronic health condition or disability requiring daily care?

-Nearly 70% of 65 year olds will need long-term care services or support.
-From this age group, women typically need care for about 3.7 years, while men require it for 2.2 years.1
+According to the U.S. Department of Health and Human Services' Administration for Community Living,1 nearly 70% of 65 year olds will need long-term care services or support.
+From this age group, women typically need care for about 3.7 years, while men require it for 2.2 years.

-Remarkably, while chances are good that we (or our spouses) eventually might need help with long-term care, many people reach that stage only to discover they cannot afford to cover those costs out of pocket.
+Remarkably, even though some of us (or our spouses) may eventually need long-term care, many people reach that stage only to discover they cannot afford to cover those out-of-pocket expenses.

-Others, however, start planning for the possibility years before, through a combination of strategies: saving money, investing wisely and buying long-term care insurance to help defray costs.
+Others, however, start planning for the possibility through a combination of strategies (including but not limited to): saving money, investing strategically and buying long-term care insurance.
+In fact, this type of insurance can be an important part of your overall financial plan.

 What is long-term care insurance?

-Unlike traditional health insurance, long-term care insurance typically covers personal and custodial care you can receive in your home, a community organization or other licensed care facilities.
+Unlike traditional health insurance, long-term care insurance typically covers personal and custodial care you can receive in your home or through a community organization or a licensed care facility.

 How does long-term care insurance work?

-If you are granted coverage (we have a "word of caution" later in this article), a long-term care policy would reimburse a daily amount (up to a pre-selected limit) for caregiver services to help the policyholder with daily activities like bathing, dressing or eating.
+If you are granted coverage (and note that it is not always provided), a long-term care policy will reimburse a daily amount (up to a pre-selected limit) for caregiver services.
+This can help the policyholder cover costs associated with daily activities like bathing, dressing or eating.

-However, that’s not the same as providing long-term support for your daily needs.
+However, that’s not the same as providing continuous long-term support for your daily needs.

 Let’s say you have a significant illness or injury and are hospitalized for a long period.
 Once you’ve made some progress and your doctor sends you home, you might be unable to live alone without help.
-Odds are good that you’ll have to pay for that kind of long-term care yourself.
+The odds are good that you’ll have to pay for that kind of long-term care yourself.
 If you don’t have insurance to cover it, the bill could become very expensive.
-And if both you and your spouse were to become ill in rapid succession or simultaneously, costs could become exorbitant.
+And if both you and your partner or spouse were to become ill in rapid succession or simultaneously, your combined health care costs could become exorbitant.

 Granted, some people may be eligible for additional assistance through Medicaid — the federal and state health insurance program for low-income individuals.
 But to qualify for Medicaid, both your income and the value of your other assets must fall below certain limits, which vary from state to state.